 In order to take action on these ideas we also need the Assertiveness EI skill.
 This skill is about being able to say what we want and need, while considering the needs of others.
 When we practice our assertiveness, we’re more likely to say no, for example, to our boss if they ask us to work late one night when we’re really tired.
 Or, to say no to a social invitation when we actually need some time alone.
 Assertiveness skills allow us to thoughtfully articulate our needs even when they don’t fit with what others want of us.

 In stark contrast to the VUCA2 world we live in, we can choose simplicity, focus and purpose.
 We can remind ourselves that it’s okay to make time for ourselves to be quiet, to listen to our own thoughts, to connect to what is most meaningful to us.
 And we can articulate those needs to the people we are closest to.

-If this idea of quiet reflection time is really speaking to you, you might want to join us for our Writing for Emotional Intelligence online 30-day course starting May 14th, 2018.
+If this idea of quiet reflection time is really speaking to you, you might want to join us for our Writing for Emotional Intelligence online course.

 - Some countries, cities and organizations are starting to make policies and laws against emailing or contacting employees outside of work hours.
 And there is increasing awareness and of the Right to Disconnect. ↩

 - VUCA is an acronym for Volatile, Uncertaint, Complex, Ambiguous – http://www.oxfordleadership.com/leadership-challenges-v-u-c-world/ ↩